open-power/secvarctl/README.md

 		-p </path/to/vars/> , write to file in path (subdirectories {"PK", "KEK, "db", "dbx"} each with "update" file expected)

        The write command will update the given variable's key value.
-       The new key value is expected to be contained in a PKCS7/Signed Data Authenticated file signed with the a variable with authority over update variable.
+       The new key value is expected to be contained in a Signed Authenticated file signed with a variable with authority over the update variable.
-       By default, the write function will validate the contents of the auth file.
+       By default, the write function will validate the format of the auth file.
 If it is a success the file will be written to the variables "update" file.
+       NOTE: This command does not guarantee that the update will be successful upon reboot (since no signature checks were performed), use the verify command to validate both format and content.
        The "update" file is expected to be in "<pathToVars>/<variable>/update".
        The "-p <pathToVars>" option is the location of the subdirectories {"PK","KEK", "db", "dbx"} which contain an "update" file, the default path is "/sys/firmware/secvar/vars/"
        The "-v" option prints process info
-       The "-f" option skips the validation step and immediadetly writes content of "<file>" to "<variable/upate" The <variable> requirement is expected to be one of the following {"PK","KEK", "db", "dbx"}
+       The "-f" option skips the validation step and immediadetly writes content of "<file>" to "<variable>/update" The <variable> requirement is expected to be one of the following {"PK","KEK", "db", "dbx"}

     VALIDATE: